Driving Under The Influence Of Drugs Is A Serious Charge. Get A Serious Defense.

 Felony Or Misdemeanor?

 In Colorado, the offense of Driving Under the Influence of Drugs is generally classified as a misdemeanor.
 However, the violation will be classified as a Class 4 felony if it follows three separate, unrelated convictions for Driving Under the Influence (DUI), DUI per se (that is, driving with a BAC greater than 0.08 percent), Driving While Alcohol Impaired (that is, driving with a BAC greater than 0.05 percent but less than 0.08 percent), Vehicular Homicide, Vehicular Assault or any combination of the above offenses.
 A conviction for Driving Under the Influence of Drugs as a Class 4 felony will carry a stronger punishment than a conviction for the misdemeanor variety of Driving Under the Influence of Drugs.

 What Is Considered “Under The Influence?”

 In addition to imposing criminal penalties for Driving Under the Influence of Drugs, Colorado also imposes criminal penalties for the offense of Driving While Ability Impaired by Drugs.
 Colorado law defines “Under the Influence” as occurring when a person takes one or more drugs that affect the person to a degree that the person is “substantially incapable” (either mentally, physically or both) of exercising clear judgment, sufficient control or due care in the safe operation of a motor vehicle.
-Colorado law defines “While Ability Impaired” as occurring when a person takes one or more drugs that affect the person to the slightest degree so that he or she is less able than he or she would have normally been (either mentally, physically, or both) to exercise clear judgment, sufficient control or due care in the safe operation of a vehicle.
+Colorado law defines “While Ability Impaired” as occurring when a person takes one or more drugs that affect the person to the slightest degree so that they are less able than they would have normally been (either mentally, physically, or both) to exercise clear judgment, sufficient control or due care in the safe operation of a vehicle.